Tsuk1ko/vue-flex-waterfall/README.md

 ### order-update

-Will be emited after flex orders of slot elements are updated.
+Will be emited after `order` of slot elements are updated.

+## Methods

+### updateOrder

+You can call this method to trigger `order` updating.

+How to call component method: [Vue.js Guide - Accessing Child Component Instances & Child Elements](https://vuejs.org/v2/guide/components-edge-cases.html#Accessing-Child-Component-Instances-amp-Child-Elements)

 ## Tips